Sunday, December 20, 2009

 Magnum - Friday 6th November - O2 Academy, Islington

 Yep, it was packed.. could barely get through the door.
 Once we did (upsetting several people), we squeezed over to the bar (where you could actually breathe and get served!).
-Show was good (complete setlist change) and featured many songs from the excellent "Into The Valley of The Moonking" album (rubbish title, great music!).
+The show was good (complete setlist change) and featured many songs from the excellent "Into The Valley of The Moonking" album (rubbish title, great music!).
 Only complaint (besides the crush) was that the show could have been a bit longer.

 Oh and I should also mention the torrential rain (we got soaked!) and the very pleasant delights of the Baverian Brewhouse near Old Street.